 Tale of the Tape: AMZN Stock vs. GOOG Stock

-That comparison tells us that AMZN is still the more overvalued stock, even after an epic retreat in the last two years.
+That comparison tells us that AMZN is still the more overvalued stock.
 However, until recently it had been the faster-growing company on both the top and bottom lines; and it had been since 2016.
 That was also the year Amazon first turned consistently profitable.

-That said, Google has way more cash than Amazon - nearly double in terms of total cash, with roughly a fifth as much debt.
-Considering that Amazon brings in nearly twice as much revenue as Google annually (though that gap is closing), that means that Amazon has been way more willing to spend its cash on things that will grow the company - the Amazon Prime Video streaming service that is rivaling Netflix these days; a new foray into live sports with NFL broadcasts; the Amazon Echo, Amazon Web Services, etc. Google looks more like a cash hoarder.
-The result is that Amazon stock has grown much faster than GOOG stock in the last decade, though that has certainly changed in the last two years.
+That said, Alphabet has a touch more cash on hand (about $93 billion compared to Amazon’s $88 billion), with roughly a fifth as much debt.
+Considering that Amazon brings in nearly twice as much revenue as Alphabet annually (though that gap is closing), that means that Amazon has been way more willing to spend its cash on things that will grow the company - the Amazon Prime Video streaming service that is rivaling Netflix these days; a new foray into live sports with NFL broadcasts; the Amazon Echo, Amazon Web Services, etc. Alphabet looks more like a cash hoarder.
+The result is that Amazon stock has grown much faster than GOOG stock in the last decade, though that has certainly changed in the last few years.

-The guess here is that Google will start loosening its purse strings in the coming years, devoting it to new, exciting products like the long-anticipated and recently released Google Pixel Watch intended to rival the Apple Watch, a new Pixel smartphone, or perhaps Google will join Amazon, Netflix, Apple and Disney in the big-money streaming video wars (YouTube did make a splash buying the NFL broadcast rights).
-Regardless of what it comes up with, bet on Google spending more of its $118 billion cash stockpile soon.
+The guess here is that Alphabet will start loosening its purse strings in the coming years, devoting it to new, exciting products.
+Regardless of what it comes up with, bet on Alphabet spending more of its $93 billion cash stockpile soon.
 If it does, that could capture investors’ attention the way Amazon did up until the last few years.

 GOOG Has More Upside Potential

-For a list of the stocks that actually have momentum after a tough earnings season, consider taking a trial subscription to Cabot Top Ten Trader.
-In it, you’ll find the list of 10 stocks that are set to jump next week.
+For a list of the stocks that have the strongest momentum to end the year, consider taking a trial subscription to Cabot Top Ten Trader.
+In it, you’ll find the list of 10 stocks that are set to close out the year strong.

 [author_ad]